Thursday, November 8, 2012

 Boo: No power for a week.

-Yay: Neva was shipped off to my parents to a warm house with power on Thursday.
+Yay: Miss N was shipped off to my parents to a warm house with power on Thursday.

 Boo: No power means no hot water.